Why You Shoudn’t Host Your Domains With Your Webhoster

 The hoster 1&1 has prepared a wonderful top performance of the chicane for its customers: One must cancel his domains in the customer centre and prepare for the ChProv.
 Then you get a phone number, which you have to call.
 The telephone counsellor, on the other hand, is probably encouraged to dissuade the termination when possible.
 Then he manually unlocks the necessary forms, which must be signed and faxed to the hoster.
 And that, even though you had to identify yourself before by private questions doubtlessly.

 Host your domains externally.
-Web hosts are offering this service (google for Domainhosting or DomainRobot).
+Web hosts are offering this service (search for Domainhosting or DomainRobot).

 - This costs in most cases no basic fee.